raparri01/coordChallenge/README.md

 **Getting Started**

-The following libraries must be installed on the development device in order to run this application.
+The following node libraries must be installed globally on the development device in order to run this application.

 - Ionic@latest
 - Angular@latest